Master's in Clinical Mental Health Counseling

 - Knowledge about bio-psycho-social causes of client concerns and emotional, social, occupational impairments

-- Skills related to human development as well as the treatment of psychopathology
+- Skills related to promoting human development throughout the life span

 - Competence related to improving one's community through individual, group and societal advocacy and outreach.